MicrosoulV3/TTv3-Simple-File-Uploader/README.md

 Since this does not use any database tables, the uploader username is prepended to the filename, so its easy to see who added the file, even after you download it.

-Make sure your php.ini is set to allow file uploads, and that you dont set the allowed upload size in this mod to exceed upload_max_filesize and post_max_size setting
+Make sure your php.ini is set to allow file uploads, and that you dont set the allowed upload size in this mod to exceed upload_max_filesize and post_max_size setting (those should both be the same number)

 You could do something like this at the top of the file to limit access